 - For small to medium-sized companies not yet in profit, the maximum rate of relief is 14.5% as a payable tax credit, applied to the 230% scaled up expenditure, which provides a net cash payment of 32.6% of the amount spent

-- Relief is available for larger companies and SMEs that have received grant funding towards their R & D. This provides an 11% taxable addition to profit (known as 'above the line relief') in respect of qualifying R & D costs.
+- Relief is available for larger companies and SMEs that have received grant funding towards their R&D. This provides a 12% (11% for expenditure before 1 January 2018) taxable addition to profit (known as 'above the line relief') in respect of qualifying R&D costs.
 The tax credit is payable in full to companies which have losses, and is set against the corporation tax payable otherwise.

 - There is also a limit of around £5.5 million on the amount of additional tax relief a company can claim under this SME scheme, as a result of EU state aid rules.

 SMEs barred from claiming SME R&D tax credit by virtue of receiving some other form of state aid (usually a grant) for the same project may claim the large company R&D tax credit.
-This means they will qualify for relief at 130% on their expenditure (or an above the line credit of 11% - see above).
+This means they will qualify for an above the line credit of 12% - see above.